Buying Guides

 How to Change the Direction of Your Ceiling Fan

-Now that you understand the benefits of using the correct ceiling fan direction, let's explore how to change the direction of your fan for each season:
+Now you know the benefits of using the right ceiling fan direction.
+Let's see how to change your fan's direction for each season

 Changing Ceiling Fan Direction for Summer